Learn Python with Talk Python's 270 hours of courses

 34:11 But I don't know.

-34:22 The fact that, I don't know, we attract a bunch of people from non-conventional backgrounds,
+34:20 for the fact that, I don't know, we attract a bunch of people from non-conventional backgrounds.

 34:29 I joke that the PSF developer survey, which the new version is coming out pretty soon.